 Please visit https://lac.fulgentgenetics.com/residence_appointment/info/locations for information on testing sites, hours, and schedule.

 In compliance with state and federal laws, we have implemented a process for employees who cannot be vaccinated to request an exemption from the vaccination policy, known as a reasonable accommodation.
 This page is to provide additional information, resources, and guidance on the County’s COVID-19 Vaccine Policy Exemption / Reasonable Accommodation process.

 Employees may request an exemption from the Policy’s vaccination requirement due to the following reasons:

 - A medical condition that does not allow an individual to get vaccinated against COVID-19; or

 - A sincerely held religious belief, practice, or observance that conflicts with an individual’s ability to receive a COVID-19 vaccine.

-The process for requesting a medical or religious exemption to the County’s Vaccination policy is provided at Accommodations website.
+The process for requesting a medical or religious exemption to the County’s Vaccination policy is provided at he COVID-19 Vaccination Accommodation Exemption website.

 Fulgent System/Technical Questions

 Any technical issues about using the Fulgent system, including difficulty getting on the site, modifying personal information, or uploading documents should be directed to the Fulgent technical support team.
 They are available 24/7 at: